rtcharity/resources.eahub.org/content/graphics/editable-graphics.md

 <a name="banners"></a>
 ## Physical Banners

-All the banner files, and the component images can be found in the <a target="_blank"https://drive.google.com/drive/u/0/folders/1Vm8yv48cmHybuxdpsbjcK5ktz1ap6Ak4">Physical Banners Folder</a>.
+All the banner files, and the component images can be found in the <a target="_blank" href="https://drive.google.com/drive/u/0/folders/1Vm8yv48cmHybuxdpsbjcK5ktz1ap6Ak4">Physical Banners Folder</a>.
 The second banner in this list was based on the EA Auckland Banner, and the others were inspired by banners made by CEA.

 <p class="large_image_wrapper">